mozhu621/intellistream.github.io/_pages/research.md

 ### Software
 In general all our code can be found on [github](https://github.com/intellistream/), so feel free to have a look at what is going on at the moment.
 All feedback is always welcome.

-#### MorphStream
-- [MorphStream](https://github.com/intellistream/MorphStream) aims at building a scalable transactional stream processing engine on modern hardware.
+<b>MorphStream</b> - [MorphStream](https://github.com/intellistream/MorphStream) aims at building a scalable transactional stream processing engine on modern hardware.
 It allows ACID transactions to be run directly on streaming data.
 It shares similar project vision with Flink StreamingLedger from Data Artisans , but MorphStream emphsizes more on improving system performance leveraging modern multicore processors.

 > MorphStream is built based on our previous work of Briskstream (SIGMOD'19) and TStream (ICDE'20) but with significant changes: the codebase are exclusive.
 The code is still under active development and more features will be introduced.

 <!---[]({{ site.url }}{{ site.baseurl }}/images/research/AllianceDB_Logo.bmp){: style="width: 100px; float: left; border: 10px"}-->

-#### AllianceDB
-- AllianceDB is an open-source benchmark suite for evaluating and improving stream operation algorithms on modern hardwares.
+<b>AllianceDB</b> - AllianceDB is an open-source benchmark suite for evaluating and improving stream operation algorithms on modern hardwares.
 It is also an open source tools and all code is available on [github](https://github.com/intellistream/AllianceDB).

+### Hardware
+Our team manages dozens of CPU and GPU servers.
+To access, you must be within the SUTD network.
+For details, please refer to this [google doc](https://docs.google.com/document/d/1RJfLIpZfG87YV8f3nkSh1OZ091oIQVM-/edit?usp=sharing&ouid=102789742341353270250&rtpof=true&sd=true).